galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >
 {: .question}

-## Sub-step with **Bowtie2**
+# Mapping

-Next we map the trimmed reads to the reference genome.
+Next we map the trimmed reads to the human reference genome.
 We could use BWA or Bowtie to do this, here we will use Bowtie2.
 We use the settings...

-> ### {% icon hands_on %} Hands-on: Task description
+> ### {% icon hands_on %} Hands-on: Mapping reads to reference genome
 >
 > 1. **Bowtie2** {% icon tool %} with the following parameters:
 >    - *"Is this single or paired library"*: `Paired-end`